-Every three years, samples of Year 6 and Year 10 students from across Australia are tested in either science literacy, civics and citizenship or information and communications technology (ICT) literacy.
-If a class at your school is selected to participate in the sample assessments, support and clear guidance will be provided to ensure that consistent administration of the assessments takes place and all relevant school staff understand their responsibilities.
+Every three years, samples of Year 6 and Year 10 students across Australia are tested in either science literacy, civics and citizenship, or information and communications technology (ICT) literacy.
+If a class at your school is selected to participate in these sample assessments, support and clear guidance will be provided to ensure that consistent administration of the assessments takes place and all relevant school staff understand their responsibilities.

 Assessment contractors manage the administration of the NAP sample assessments.
-The contractors supply each school involved in the NAP sample assessments with a comprehensive assessment package containing all of the information and materials necessary to administer the sample assessment.
-Within these guidelines and in line with the National sample assessment protocols, it is the responsibility of each school to administer the NAP sample assessments to students unless the contractors provide trained assessment administrators.
+The contractors supply each school involved in the NAP sample assessments with a comprehensive assessment package containing all the information and materials necessary to administer the sample assessment.
+Within these guidelines and in line with the National sample assessment protocols, it is the responsibility of each school to administer the NAP sample assessments to students, unless the contractors provide trained assessment administrators.

 Assessment administrator’s manual